Product page SEO is the practice of optimizing your e-commerce product pages to rank higher in search engine results and generate more sales.

-- Include attributes and product characteristics like the brand name or colour.
+- Include attributes and product characteristics like the brand name, type, or color.

-- If you do have to include extra characters that are maybe needed by your CMS, try to have those at the end.
+- If you must include extra characters that your CMS needs, try to have those at the end.

-With that being said, if you have a lot of products or it’s too difficult to change them, don’t spend time with optimizing the URLS, there are more important changes to do to your shop (as you will read below).
+If you have a lot of products or it’s too difficult to change your URLs, don’t spend too much time on this.
+There are more significant SEO changes to improve your online shop.

 The next step is to work on your product titles.
-This is one of the important optimization tasks you can do for your product pages.
+This is one of the most important optimization tasks you can do for your eCommerce pages.

-To be more precise, your titles should combine details about the product and keywords that people use in searching for the particular product, in 60 characters or less.
+- The title should combine details about the product and keywords in 60 characters or less.

-Important Note: You don’t need to repeat your domain name in the product title, Google does this automatically.
+- You don’t need to add your domain name to your title, as Google does this automatically.

 How do you combine product names and keywords in the title?

-Pro Tip: If you are selling products that the brand name is not so important, you can change the order of the words in the title to include the keywords first and then the brand or type.
+If you are selling products in which the brand name is not important, you can change the order of the words in the title to include the keywords first and then the brand or type.

-Besides that, the other thing to check and ensure is that your page has only one H1 tag and this is located high in the page and above the other headings (h2, h3, etc).
+Besides that, the other thing to check and ensure is that your page has only one H1 tag, which is located high on the page and above the different headings (h2, h3, etc.).

 Google guidelines for meta description optimization state the following:

-- Provide a unique description for each and every page of your website, and that includes product pages.
+- Provide a unique description for every page of your website, and that includes product pages.